Jacob975/TAT_python/README.md

 	set path of tat_config in tat_datactrl.get_path

-3. $tat_setup_linux.py or $tat_setup_mac.py
+3. $tat_setup.py

-	This code will set up all folder you need, reset the python path in each tat program in path of code.
+	This code will set up all folder you need, set the python path in each tat program.

 # Standard Steps of processing TAT Data.